JoelKartchner/PSSFSS.jl/docs/src/examples.md

 nothing # hide
 ````

-The PSSFSS run took about 55 seconds on my machine.
+The PSSFSS run of this 5-sheet structure at 101 frequencies required only 13 seconds on my machine.
 Here are plots of the five sheets:

 ````@example cpss2
 using Plots